Receive a free 2 day Cape Town City Stay package when Find out more

 5% Discount off the tour price (Excludes any Local Payment Find out more

 An affordable African Trip of a lifetime - from Cape Town in South Africa up through Namibia, Botswana, Victoria Falls in Zimbabwe and across into Mozambique.
-Start the Budget African Safari with the Cederberg Mountains, before heading to the Orange River and then the Fish River Canyon.
+Start the Budget African Safari with the Cape Winelands and Cederberg Mountains, before heading to the Orange River and then the Fish River Canyon.

 Explore the Namib Desert, going to Sossusvlei Dunes, Deadvlei and Sesriem Canyon.
 Discover Swakopmund, Spitzkoppe and a Himba village, then go game viewing in Etosha National Park.
-Experience Botswana's wild Okavango Delta, visit the Caprivi Strip and spot game in Chobe National Park, crossing into Zimbabwe to see the mighty Victoria Falls.
+Experience Botswana's wild Okavango Delta and spot game in Chobe National Park, crossing into Zimbabwe to see the mighty Victoria Falls.

 Travel back into South Africa encountering wildlife in world-famous Kruger National Park.
 Head into Hlane Royal National Park in Swaziland and on to Mozambique to enjoy the highlights of Praia do Tofo, Vilanculos, Bazaruto Archipelago, Inhambane and Maputo.